Order in Partial Markov Categories

 In order to express partiality, we need to drop naturality of discarding, and thus work with copy-discard (CD) categories \cite{cho2019disintegration,corradini1999algebraic}.
 Morphisms in such copy-discard categories correspond to partial probabilistic computations.
 We would like to highlight two recent works following this approach.
 In \cite{Lorenz2023}, the authors start from a copy-discard category, and derive conditional distributions from equality comparison and \kl{normalisation} of subprobability kernels.
 While the theory is elegant, it is mostly suited for discrete probability.
-In contrast, the framework of \kl{partial Markov categories} \cite{2023partialmarkov} starts from a copy-discard category with conditionals.
+In contrast, the framework of \kl{partial Markov categories} \cite{2023partialmarkov} starts from a \kl{copy-discard category} with \kl{conditionals}.
 The advantage of this approach is the abundance of models.
-Examples of partial Markov categories include Kleisli-categories of `subprobability monads', cartesian restriction categories \cite{cockett2002restriction,cockett2003restriction,cockett2007restriction}, and cartesian bicategories of relations~\cite{CARBONI198711}.
+Examples of \kl{partial Markov categories} include Kleisli categories of `subprobability monads', \kl{cartesian restriction categories} \cite{cockett2002restriction,cockett2003restriction,cockett2007restriction}, and cartesian bicategories of relations~\cite{CARBONI198711}.

-The main contribution of this paper is to show that every \kl{partial Markov category} is enriched (in the sense of \cite{kelly1982basic}) in the category of partial orders and monotone maps.
+The main contribution of this paper is to show that every \kl{partial Markov category} is enriched (in the sense of Kelly~\cite{kelly1982basic}) in the category of preorders and monotone maps.
 That is, every hom-set in a \kl{partial Markov category} is a preorder, and the operations of the symmetric monoidal category structure are monotone with respect to this preorder.
 The existence of such an order-enrichment makes the setting particularly appealing for developing the basics of inequational reasoning in synthetic probability theory.
-This is important, since some crucial properties of bayesian reasoning are inequational, such as the fact that updating a prior with evidence increases the likelihood of the evidence being true in the posterior.
+Crucial properties of bayesian reasoning are inequational: e.g. that updating a prior with evidence increases the likelihood of the evidence being true in the posterior.